gdiazmez/pyATS_collector/README.md

 [-c CREDENTIALS, --credentials] Optional argument for vRouter creds in format user:pass

-[-j, --jump]                    Optional Flag to ask for SSH Jumphost detail -v, --vmc             Flag to ommit check CSCwa80752 on VMC vRouters -d, --detail          Flag to print verbose output from pyATS -e, --environment     Flag to use env_variables
- -r, --replace         Flag to use ssh-keygen -R to update ssh keys if jumphost is used
+[-j, --jump] Optional Flag to ask for SSH Jumphost detail [-v, --vmc] Optional Flag to ommit check CSCwa80752 on VMC vRouters [-d, --detail] Optional Flag to print verbose output from pyATS [-e, --environment] Flag to use enviornment variables [-r, --replace] Optional Flag to use ssh-keygen -R to update ssh keys if jumphost is used